-I. SOCIAL CONDUCT.
+I. SOCIAL CONDUCT

 Tech women do not wear bluejeans, toreador pants, or bermuda shorts in the dormitory lounge, Student Union, or classrooms.
+However, in dorms which have informal lounges, these clothes may be worn.
 Students should dress appropriately in the dining hall.
-Shorts, bluejeans, brunch coats, bermuda shorts, or house shoes are not worn.
-The exception to this rule is Saturday, "casual dress" day, when Bermudas, jeans and pedal pushers are permitted in the dining halls; and other occasions when specified.
+Shorts, bluejeans, brunch coats, bermuda shorts, or houseshoes are not worn.
+The exception to this rule is Saturday, "casual dress" day, when bermudas, jeans and pedal pushers are permitted in the dining halls; and other occasions when specified.
 Casual dress does not apply at lunch and dinner when there is a home football game.

 Tech women are in accord with Emily Post in believing that good taste is consideration for others.
 This includes remembering that even though Tommy Techsan may be the "love of your life," public display of your affection is embarrasing to others.
-Therefore, obvious display of affection is extremely bad taste and it not permitted in the lounge, lobby, or entrances to the dorm.
+Therefore, obvious displays of affection is extremely bad taste and it is not permitted in the lounge, lobby, or entrances to the dorm.